lightningrodlabs/rea-playspace/README.md

 This template gives you only what you need to get up and running with a new project that uses electron and holochain!

+Check out the video walkthrough, just note that some minor details may have changed since then, but it will still be super useful to understand how to utilize this template: https://www.youtube.com/watch?v=jFraPKl2rPk.

 [IMPORTANT!
 Check Dependency Versions Information (Holochain etc)](#dependency-versions-information)

 __Table of Contents__